dlk3/udm-hacks/openvpn-udm/README.md

 ## Creating a server configuration file

-The server configuration file that I use is **here** in this GitHub project.
-It references all of the certificate and key files made in the previous step, using the directory structure and naming conventions assumed there.
-See the [OpenVPN documentation.](https://openvpn.net/community-resources/how-to/#creating-configuration-files-for-server-and-clients) for additional information on the server configuration file.
+The [server configuration file](https://github.com/dlk3/udm-hacks/blob/master/openvpn-udm/server.conf) that I use is in this GitHub project.
+It references all of the certificate and key files generated in the previous step, using the directory structure and naming conventions assumed there.
+See the [OpenVPN documentation](https://openvpn.net/community-resources/how-to/#creating-configuration-files-for-server-and-clients) for additional information on the server configuration file.

-I would direct your attantion to the following lines in my file:
+I would direct your attantion to the following lines in the file:
 ```
 local MY-UDM.SOMEDDNS.ORG
 ```